 The Derby Schools Linking Programme was launched in 2017 by Global Education Derby, a small Development Education Centre with expertise in local and international linking.
-Working closely with another friendly local charity, The Open Centre, we recruited 16 enthusiastic classes to participate, engaging 437 primary school children!
-This year the programme has grown so that there are 23 classes engaged in linking 512 children from 17 primary schools, including 1 special school.
+Working closely with another friendly local charity, The Open Centre, we recruited 16 enthusiastic classes to participate.
+In 2019/20 there are 18 classes engaged in the programme, linking over 500 primary children, including one special school, and 2 secondary schools.
 We are particularly pleased that five of our links have continued from last year, even though there has been a change of staff in many cases.
 Recruitment was aided by teachers telling their family and friends about the project and by informal marketing at our training events.
 We also paired up two infant classes (Year 1 and Year 2) who were keen to give it a go.

-We facilitated our own neutral venue event at Pride Park Stadium in Derby in partnership with The Open Centre and Derby County Community Trust.
-This gave us hands on experience, working directly with the students and teachers, allowing us to get to know them all in greater depth.
-Workshops focused on small group discussion on images of Britain, making identity badges for each other and a stadium tour.
+We facilitate our own neutral venue events at Pride Park Stadium in Derby, in partnership with The Open Centre and Derby County Community Trust.
+This gives us hands on experience, working directly with the students and teachers, allowing us to get to know them all in greater depth.

 KS2 Case study: Darley Dale Primary School, Derbyshire (Y5) and St Giles (Special) School, Derby The first meeting between the children at Darley Dale Primary School and St Giles School was held at Pride Park Stadium.
 The programme was adapted to ensure that all children could achieve and develop their skills within each activity.
 The Headteacher of Darley Dale thought this adaption was particularly helpful for the children who attend Darley Dale as this showed them a range of differing needs other children may have, even though they were of a similar age.